open-telemetry/opentelemetry-specification/specification/overview.md

 </details>

-This document provides an overview of the pillars of telemetry that OpenTelemetry supports and defines important fundamental terms.
+This document provides an overview of the OpenTelemetry project and defines important fundamental terms.

 Additional term definitions can be found in the [glossary](glossary.md).

-## OpenTelemetry Architecture
+## OpenTelemetry Client Architecture

 ![Cross cutting concerns](../internal/img/architecture.png)

-At the highest architectural level, OpenTelemetry is organized into **signals**.
+At the highest architectural level, OpenTelemetry clients are organized into **signals**.
 Each signal provides a specialized form of observability.
 For example, tracing, metrics, and baggage are three separate signals.
-Signals share a common subsystem – context propagation – but they function independently from each other.
+Signals share a common subsystem – **context propagation** – but they function independently from each other.

 Each signal provides a mechanism for software to describe itself.
-A codebase, such as an API handler or a database client, takes a dependency on various signals in order to describe itself.
+A codebase, such as web framework or a database client, takes a dependency on various signals in order to describe itself.
 OpenTelemetry instrumentation code is then mixed into the other code within that codebase.
 This makes OpenTelemetry a **cross-cutting concern** - a piece of software which must be mixed into many other pieces of software in order to provide value.
 Cross-cutting concerns, by their very nature, violate a core design principle – separation of concerns.
-As a result, OpenTelemetry requires extra care and attention to avoid creating issues for the codebase which depend upon these cross-cutting APIs.
+As a result, OpenTelemetry client design requires extra care and attention to avoid creating issues for the codebase which depend upon these cross-cutting APIs.

-OpenTelemetry is designed to separate the portion of each signal which must be imported as cross-cutting concerns from the portions of OpenTelemetry which can be managed independently.
-OpenTelemetry is also designed to be an extensible framework.
+OpenTelemetry clients are designed to separate the portion of each signal which must be imported as cross-cutting concerns from the portions which can be managed independently.
+OpenTelemetry clients are also designed to be an extensible framework.
 To accomplish this these goals, each signal consists of four types of packages.

 ### API

 API packages consist of the cross-cutting public interfaces used for instrumentation.
-Any portion of OpenTelemetry which 3rd-party libraries and application code depend upon is considered part of the API.
+Any portion of an OpenTelemetry client which imported into 3rd-party libraries and application code is considered part of the API.
 To manage different levels of stability, every signal has its own, independent API package.
-These individual APIs may also be bundled up into a shared global API, for convenience.
+Stable APIs may then be bundled up into a unified API which provides additional convenience methods.

 ### SDK

 The implementation of the API.
 The SDK is managed by the application owner.
-Note that the SDKs includes additional public interfaces which are not considered part of the API package, as they are not cross-cutting concerns.
+Note that the SDK includes additional public interfaces which are not considered part of the API package, as they are not cross-cutting concerns.
 These public interfaces are defined as **constructors** and **plugin interfaces**.
-Examples of plugin interfaces include the SpanProcessor, Exporter, and Sampler interfaces.
-Examples of constructors include configuration objects, environment variables, and SDK builders.
-Application owners may interact with SDK constructors; plugin authors may interact with SDK plugin interfaces.
+Examples of plugin interfaces include the `SpanProcessor`, `Exporter`, and `Sampler` interfaces.
+Examples of constructors include **configuration objects**, **environment variables**, and **SDK builders**.
+Application owners use the SDK constructors; plugin authors use the SDK plugin interfaces.
 Instrumentation authors must never directly reference any SDK package of any kind, only the API.

 ### Semantics

-**Semantic Conventions** are schema defining the attributes which describe common concepts and operations which the signal observes.
+The **Semantic Conventions** define the keys and values which describe commonly observed concepts and operations within cloud computing.
 See details [below](#semantic-conventions).

 ### Contrib Packages

-Plugins and instrumentation that make use of the API or SDK interfaces, but are not part of the core packages necessary for running OTel, are referred to as Contrib packages.
-The term "contrib" specifically refers to the plugins and instrumentation maintained by the OpenTelemetry organization outside of the SDK; it does not refer to third party plugins hosted elsewhere, or core plugins which are required to be part of the SDK release, such as OTLP Exporters and TraceContext Propagators. **API Contrib** refers to packages which depend solely upon the API; **SDK Contrib** refers to packages which also depend upon the SDK.
+Plugins and instrumentation that make use of the API or SDK interfaces, but are not part of the core packages necessary for running OTel, are referred to as **Contrib** packages.
+The term Contrib specifically refers to the collection of plugins and instrumentation maintained by the OpenTelemetry organization; it does not refer to third party plugins hosted elsewhere, or required plugins which are built into the SDK, such as OTLP Exporters and TraceContext Propagators. **API Contrib** refers to packages which depend solely upon the API; **SDK Contrib** refers to packages which also depend upon the SDK.

-## Distributed Tracing
+## Tracing Signal

 A distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
 A